With Amazon entering the wearable space with the Halo, you may be wondering whether you should buy the Halo vs. the Oura Ring.

 One of the common concerns about Oura beyond its feature set is its accuracy since it is connected to such a small part of your body.
 However it’s one of the best sleep trackers with scientific studies backing its accuracy

-- Membership includes body composition, tone of voice analysis, sleep & activity tracking, and more — free for 6 months.
+- Membership includes access to full suite of tools, features, workouts, and programs.
+Free for 6 months.
 Auto-renews at $3.99/month + tax.
-To cancel, visit Your Account › Memberships...
+To manage your membership, visit Your Account › Memberships...